malob/prefmanager/README.md

   -h,--help                Show this help text

 Available commands:
-  watch                    Watch domain(s) for changes domains                  List all domains
+  watch                    Watch domain(s) for changes. domains                  List all domains. keys                     List the current keys in a domain.
 ```

 Watch functionality: